NewGraphEnvironment/xciter/README.md

 This package deals with a few problems as follows:

+- Provides a central place for us to keep an up to date `NewGraphEnvironment.bib` file representing our shared library.
+Can be found here
+  `path_bib <- system.file("extdata", "NewGraphEnvironment.bib", package = "xciter")`
 - Identify all citation keys in documents and confirm their presence in a specified .bib file.
 - Highlight citation keys that do not match and suggest the closest